tim-metzler/website/content/post/2023-03-01-implementing-a-regression-discontinuity-design-in-r/index.markdown

 categories: []
 tags: []
 subtitle: ''
-summary: 'This project shows how to implement a regression discontinuity design in R. The data is taken from Tuttle, C. (2019), Snapping Back: Food Stamp Bans and Criminal Recidivism, American Economic Journal: Economic Policy 11(2), S. 301-327.'
+summary: 'This post shows how to implement a regression discontinuity design in R. The data is taken from Tuttle, C. (2019), Snapping Back: Food Stamp Bans and Criminal Recidivism, American Economic Journal: Economic Policy 11(2), S. 301-327.'
 authors: []
 lastmod: '2023-03-01T20:03:37+01:00'
 featured: no